 Over the past 12 months, the National Disability Insurance Agency (NDIA) has continued to introduce frequent changes, driven by the desire to improve visibility, choice and control for participants and to ensure the Scheme’s stability.
 While many of these changes are welcome, the continual refinements and improvements have presented challenges to organisations across the sector.
 We will continue to work in collaboration with the NDIA, and provide a voice for essential service providers who are crucial to the delivery of quality services to those with disability in Australia.

-Looking to the year ahead, we also welcome the continuing work of the Disability Royal Commission in highlighting the treatment of disability within our communities.
+We also welcome the continuing work of the Disability Royal Commission in highlighting the treatment of disability within our communities.
 We know that this spotlight will ultimately drive improvements and equalities and will reduce the incidents of violence, abuse, neglect and exploitation.

 Financial growth not only ensures the stability of our valued services, but also allows us to invest in innovation and to explore services of the future.
 We are committed to driving research and innovation in disability services across housing, community engagement and technology, and hold our vision of a future in which everyone’s potential can be realised close and true in all that we do.
-In an ever-changing landscape, holding on to this vision is perhaps more important than ever, while we work to balance innovation and sustainability.
+In an ever-changing landscape, holding onto this vision is perhaps more important than ever, while we work to balance innovation and sustainability.

 As we work towards this future, we know you will continue to support us.
 We hope you enjoy reviewing some of our areas of focus, and some of the key stories that have emerged in the past 12 months.